Centaurea benedicta: Growth

 Centaurea benedicta is an annual plant growing to 60 cm tall, with leathery, hairy leaves up to 30 cm long and 8 cm broad, with small spines on the margins.
 The flowers are yellow, produced in a dense flowerhead (capitulum) 3–4 cm diameter, surrounded by numerous spiny basal bracts.
 Blessed thistle blooms mid summer to early fall.

 All parts of the plant have a light down covering.
 This plant has a sprawling habit instead of standing upright.
 It needs full sun to grow and good soil drainage, as it will die in waterlogged soil.
-Water blessed thistle daily if you want your plant to produce lush leaves.
+Blessed thistle benefits from daily watering, producing lush leaves.

 Seeds are too large to start in most seed trays, so it is recommended to sow outside after the danger of frost passes.
 Bury the seed 1/4 inch in the soil which should remain moist until germination that takes between two and three weeks.
 Leave at least 12 to 15 inches of space between plants.